NurMahi/CICD-assignment/README.md

+# Update to README file to trigger CI/CD pipeline
 # CICD-assignment

 This repository is a sample Python project designed to demonstrate the implementation of Continuous Integration and Continuous Delivery (CI/CD) pipelines.
 It is intended as an assignment for exploring automated testing, build processes, and deployment strategies.